Chelny/e-commerce/README.md

 On the `client/` directory, set `.env` file from the provided `.env.example` file.

-Open a new terminal and go to the client directory:
+Open a new terminal and go to the `client/` directory:

 ```
 cd client